alttch/eva3/doc/sfa/sfa_framework.rst

 eva_sfa_log_postprocess
 -----------------------

-Function called when all new log records are processed, i.e. to autoscroll the log viewer
+Function called when all new log records are processed, i.e. to auto scroll the log viewer

 .. code-block:: javascript